Lepidine

-Lepidine, or 4-methylquinoline, is a heterocyclic aromatic organic compound.
+Lepidine, or 4-methylquinoline, is an organic compound with the formula C9H6NCH3.
+It is one of the two commercially important methyl quinolines.
+It is a colorless liquid, although impure samples can appear yellow.

 Its methyl group is fairly acidic, allowing for condensations to occur at this position, especially when the nitrogen is quaternized.
-It is used in the preparation of certain dyes.
+It is used in the preparation of cyanine dyes.

+Oxidation with selenium dioxide gives the aldehyde 4-formylquinoline.